Margo's Got Money Troubles

 2026 American comedy-drama television series From Wikipedia, the free encyclopedia

 Margo's Got Money Troubles is an American comedy-drama television series created by David E. Kelley, based on the 2024 novel by Rufi Thorpe.
 It stars Elle Fanning, Nick Offerman, Greg Kinnear, Thaddea Graham, Michael Angarano, Michelle Pfeiffer, and Nicole Kidman.
 The series premiered on Apple TV on April 15, 2026.
-It received positive reviews from critics.
-The show has since been renewed for a second season.
+It received positive reviews from critics and has been renewed for a second season.

 Created byDavid E. Kelley